cloudify-community/blueprint-examples/scaling-example/README.md

 ### Validate

 In this example we have setup a simple infrastructure.
-A virtual instance (VM) was created in the region specified in the Deployment inputs alongside a new network and various other resources.
+A virtual instance (VM) was created in the region specified in the _deployment inputs_ alongside a new network and various other resources.
 This is done by executing two Ansible playbooks:
 1. [playbook.yaml](https://github.com/cloudify-community/blueprint-examples/blob/master/scaling-example/resources/ansible/playbook.yaml) which creates All the networking infrastructure.
 2. [create_eni_and_vm_playbook.yaml](https://github.com/cloudify-community/blueprint-examples/blob/master/scaling-example/resources/ansible/create_eni_and_vm_playbook.yaml) which creates eni and VM.